 Ayurbarwada the Emperor Renzong of Yuan

 Implemented a series of reforms that flourished the empire, and recovered the Imperial Examination to select officials.

 Emperor Huizong of Yuan was his Temple Title conferred by his people, for his ambitious reforms during his reign; Emperor Shun of Yuan was the Posthumous Title bestowed by the emperor of the next dynasty, for his instant northward withdrawal that ended the Yuan Dynasty as a national regime.

 Born into a poor peasant family, he overthrew Yuan Dynasty, established the Ming Dynasty, and brought people a great reign.

 Snatched the throne from his nephew emperor, migrated Ming's capital city to Beijing, and constructed the Forbidden City there.
-During his reign, the empire kept flourishing, the Yongle Encyclopedia was compiled and published, economy and science kept developing, and people lived in peace and wealth.
+During his reign, the empire flourished, the Yongle Encyclopedia was compiled and published, the economy and science kept developing, and people lived in peace and wealth.

 An accomplished emperor that further developed the empire, and a great artist that left many masterpieces.

 Rashly initiated a large-scale war but failed, which had him captured by the enemy and put his empire in danger.
 After having been imprisoned by both the nomadic enemies and his younger brother, Zhu Qizhen regained the throne and got his second chance.

 A diligent, decisive, accomplished monarch that reigned the empire quite well, and was the only emperor of China that had only one wife.